jankapunkt/meteor/packages/dynamic-import/README.md

 client, even after the window is closed or the browser is restarted.

 Meteor 1.5 is necessary for this package to work properly.

+Read more about this package in the docs: https://docs.meteor.com/packages/dynamic-import.html